Justin Morgan (Home and Away): Phoebe Nicholson

 The character was given an immediate love interest in the form of established regular Phoebe Nicholson.
 While Justin is out walking the family dog Buddy, he meets and "sweet-talks" Phoebe.
 They then have a one-night stand.
 Stewart said that Justin falls for Phoebe, as she is "cool, fun and she's also super-attractive."
 The pair's relationship is tested when Phoebe becomes involved in the Morgan's witness protection secret, and Justin's brother, Brody, becomes attracted to Phoebe.
 But Justin is sure that Phoebe feels that same way about him as he does about her.
 Stewart commented, "Phoebe keeps doing things that make him know she digs him."
 Phoebe and Justin continue to spend time together.
 When Phoebe is feeling down after being carjacked, Justin helps to cheer her up by singing to her at Salt.
 Phoebe then joins Justin on stage to continue the song together.
 Of her character's attraction to Justin, Giovinazzo said, "Phoebe can't deny that she has strong and deep feelings for Justin.
 They're just drawn to each other."
 The couple later share a kiss, and an Inside Soap columnist pointed out that they were "totally loved up."
 However, as Justin and his family are being targeted by criminals, Giovinazzo said Phoebe had to be smart about the situation, which meant possibly putting their relationship on hold.

 Phoebe later admits to Justin that she is in love with him, but he finds that he cannot commit to her because of the threat against his family.
 Producers tested the relationship again by introducing Justin's estranged daughter Ava Gilbert (Grace Thomas), who he had to give up when he went into witness protection.
 After Justin is reunited with Ava, he comes to Phoebe and "breaks down" after Ava's mother Nina Gilbert (Zoe Naylor) bans him from seeing her.
 Justin makes a "spontaneous" proposal of marriage to Phoebe, who reacts badly and questions whether they want different things in life.
-Phoebe also admits that she has been hurt by the break down of her parents' marriage.
+Phoebe also admits that she has been hurt by the breakdown of her parents' marriage.
 Justin makes it clear that he wants to be with her for the rest of his life.
 Stewart explained that Justin had not been in a relationship with one person for as long as he had been with Phoebe, and he likes that she gets along with his family.
 He also said that Justin has "never felt like this about a girl".
 Justin attempts to tell Phoebe how he feels and he makes a speech "from the heart", which causes her to change her mind and accept his proposal.